Toggle: English / Spanish

 - Is the swelling the same on both sides (sometimes a swollen scrotum is actually an enlarged testicle, a testicular lump, or a swollen duct)?

-- Have you had surgery on the genital area?
+- Have you had surgery, injury, or trauma in the genital area?

 - Have you had a recent genital infection?